On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Implications for Fair Division

 EF1 says that envy can be eliminated by removing \emph{one} good from the other agent's set.
 The EF1 property is defined to hold for cardinal preferences (valuations) if the property holds for the induced preferences.
 Finally, we say that a mechanism is EF1 if it always outputs an EF1 allocation with respect to the input preferences.

 {Any allocation that gives all agents at most one good is trivially EF1, so the serial-quota mechanism which gives each agent a quota of at most one is EF1.
 When all agents are given a quota of exactly one, the last agent will definitely get a good which all agents value less (or equal) to the good that they got.
 Then we can actually let the last agent select two goods instead of one, and since all the previous agents will prefer their own good over each of these two goods individually, the allocation will still be EF1.
-In the following claim, we show that there are no other possible quotas for which a serial-quota mechanism is EF1.
+In the following claim, we show that there are no other possible quotas for which a serial-quota mechanism is EF1. {The proof is deferred to \cref{appendix:implications-fair}.}

 \begin{restatable}{claim}{quotaefone} Consider $n\geq 2$ agents with strict additive valuations over $m\geq n+1$ goods\footnote{When $m\leq n$ there is a trivial positive result: the {$n$-agent} Round Robin mechanism {for allocating $m\leq n$ goods} (which is a serial-quota mechanism) is EF1 and also truthful, non-bossy, and neutral. {Note the truthfulness hinges on the assumption that $m\leq n$, and breaks for large $m$}.}.
-Any serial-quota mechanism that is EF1 cannot have quota larger than 1 for any of the agents but the last, and cannot have quota larger than 2 (and the quota of the last is at most 1, unless all agents has quota at least 1 each).
+Any serial-quota mechanism that is EF1 cannot have quota larger than 1 for any of the agents but the last, and {the last} cannot have quota larger than 2 (and the quota of the last is at most 1, unless all other agents have quota {of exactly 1}).
 Thus, the serial-quota mechanism that allocates the highest number of goods has quota vector $\vecp{q}=(1,1,1,\ldots,1,1,2)$. \end{restatable}

 We thus see that a serial-quota mechanism that is EF1 can have only a tiny advantage over the trivial EF1, truthful, non-bossy, and neutral mechanism that simply allows each agent to pick one good in her turn: it is possible to give the last agent the opportunity to pick one more good (but nothing more).
-Combining \cref{quota-efx} with the characterization from \cref{corollary:cardinal-nonstrict} immediately implies the following result:
+Combining \cref{quota-efone} with the characterization from \cref{corollary:cardinal-nonstrict} immediately implies the following result:

 \addef*